kjda/ReactFlux/README.md

-The state of the store is an [Immutable][1] object to get the state of the store, use store.state. to set the state use store.setState to get a specific property from a state, use: store.get('property')
+The state of the store is an [Immutable][1] object to get the state of the store, use store.state. to set/reset the state use store.setState to get a specific property from a state, use: store.get('property') Thanks to [Leland Richardson][2] store definition accepts a mixin object which gets mixed into the store.
+A store mixin may be recursive and it may hook into store lifecycle events i.e getInitialState and storeDidMount.
+Please have a look at the tests for more insights.

 To listen to store changes use: store.onChange(onChangeCallback)

 To stop listening to store changes use: store.offChange(onChangeCallback)

-Each store has a mixin method which returns a ReactMixin, so that you don't need to manually couple the component with the store.
+Each store exposes a "mixin" method which returns a ReactMixin, so that you don't need to manually couple the component with the store.
 If you use this mixin you must implement a getStateFromStores method on the component which will be called in componentWillMount and whenever you set the state of the store

 all *_SUCCESS callbacks get payload as parameter, which is the value returned from an actioin, or the payload passed to it's promise resolve function